-(1) (2) Material to which the transitional provision applies (3) (4) Transitional provision (5) Transitional Provision: Dates in force (6) Handbook provision: coming into force 2 Rules in IPRU(FSOC) G Further transitional provisions concerning waivers and written concessions are contained in PRU See PRU See PRU 3 IPRU (FSOC) Rule 5.1A R (1) This paragraph and Table 2 below apply to a directive friendly society.
+(1) (2) Material to which the transitional provision applies (3) (4) Transitional provision (5) Transitional provision: Dates in force (6) Handbook provision: coming into force PRA Rules in IPRU (FSOC) G Further transitional provisions concerning waivers and written concessions are contained in GENPRU See GENPRU See GENPRU 3 IPRU (FSOC) Rule 5.1A R (1) This paragraph and Table 2 below apply to a directive friendly society.
 (2) IPRU (FSOC) rule 5.1A is modified so that a directive friendly society must comply with IPRU (INS) rule 9.6(1) varied as set out in Table 2.
-From 31 December 2004 to 30 December 2007 31 December 2004 4 IPRU(FSOC) rules 4.21, 4.22, 7.1 (Definitions), Appendix 3 paragraphs 9 and 12 R For the period given in column (5), for the purposes of the rules specified in column (2), a directive friendly society must apply the definition of permitted derivative contract as it takes effect in relation to a non-directive incorporated friendly society.
-31 December 2004 to 30 December 2005 31 December 2004

-IPRU(FSOC) rules 4.21, 4.22, 7.1 (Definitions), Appendix 3 paragraphs 9 and 12 R (1) This paragraph applies to a contract concluded on or before 30 December 2005 which satisfies the definition of permitted derivative contract to which this paragraph applies, for the purposes of the rules specified in column (2), a directive friendly society may continue to apply the definition of permitted derivative contract as it takes effect in relation to a non-directive incorporated friendly society.
+From 31 December 2004 to 30 December 2007 31 December 2004 4 IPRU (FSOC) rules 4.21, 4.22, 7.1 (Definitions), Appendix 3 paragraphs 9 and 12 R For the period given in column (5), for the purposes of the rules specified in column (2), a directive friendly society must apply the definition of permitted derivative contract as it takes effect in relation to a non-directive incorporated friendly society.
+31 December 2004 to 30 December 2005 31 December 2004 5 IPRU (FSOC) rules 4.21, 4.22, 7.1 (Definitions), Appendix 3 paragraphs 9 R (1) This paragraph applies to a contract concluded on or before 30 December 2005 which satisfies the definition of permitted derivative contract as 31 December 2004 until the relevant rule is revoked 31 December 2004 and 12 it takes effect in relation to a non-directive incorporated friendly society.
 (2) In relation to a contract to which this paragraph applies, for the purposes of the rules specified in column (2), a directive friendly society may continue to apply the definition of permitted derivative contract as it takes effect in relation to a non-directive incorporated friendly society.

-5 4.22, 7.1 (Definitions), Appendix 3 paragraphs 9 R applies to a contract concluded on or before 30 December 2005 which satisfies the definition of permitted derivative contract as it takes effect in relation to a non-directive incorporated friendly society.
-(2) In relation to a contract to which this paragraph applies, for the purposes of the rules specified in column (2), a directive friendly society may continue to apply the definition of permitted derivative contract as it takes effect in relation to a non-directive incorporated 2004 until the relevant rule is --- --- --- --- --- -- --
+Table 2

-Table 2 This Table belongs to IPRU(FSOC) Chapter 8, Table 1, paragraph 3
+This Table belongs to IPRU (FSOC) Chapter 8, Table 1, paragraph 3

-Deposit period following the financial year end Financial year ending on or after Where the deposit is made electronically Otherwise 31 December 2004 6 months 6 months 31 December 2005 6 months 6 months 31 December 2006 4 months 3 months and 15 days 31 December 2007 3 months 2 months and 15 days
+Deposit period following the financial year end Financial year ending on or Where the deposit is made Otherwise after electronically 31 December 2004 6 months 6 months 31 December 2005 6 months 6 months 31 December 2006 4 months 3 months and 15 days 31 December 2007 3 months 2 months and 15 days